Fullyverified/PathTracer_CPP/README.md

 # Known Bugs
 Probably doesn't work on Linux at the moment
-The Mesh BVH doesn't traverse properly for refractive material Tne Mesh BVH doesn't traverse properly with more than 1 triangle per leaf node
+The Mesh BVH doesn't traverse properly for refractive material The Mesh BVH doesn't traverse properly with more than 1 triangle per leaf node Rare pitch black pixel, most likely an issue with BRDF and PDF